-The project objectives are to develop and implement Revenue Enhancement Programme (REP) for the Msunduzi Local Municipality specifically to:
+The project objectives are to develop and implement Revenue Enhancement Programme (REP) for the Modimolle- Mookgophong Local Municipality specifically to:

-i.
-Support the municipality to increase their own revenue generation with a focus on improving their financial sustainability.
+i.Support municipality to increase their own revenue generation with a focus on improving their financial sustainability.

-- ii.
-Unlock infrastructure that has sufficient capacity taking cognisance of the potential growth of an area. - iii.
-Assist the municipality to implement the identified low hanging fruits /quick wins/initiatives. - iv.
-Assist the municipality to develop bankable business cases for funding of the short, medium to long term infrastructure requirements to broaden and protect the revenue protocol of the municipality. - v.
-Assist the municipality to apply for appropriate grants to address systems development where relevant.
+ii.Unlocking infrastructure that has sufficient capacity taking cognizance of the potential growth of an area.

+iii.
+Assist the municipality to identify and implement low hanging fruits aimed at improving and protecting revenue base.

+iv.
+Assist the municipality to develop bankable business cases for funding of short, medium to long term infrastructure requirements to broaden and protect the revenue.

+v.Assist the municipality to apply for appropriate grants to address systems development where relevant.